Kirsten West: Godmother of Southern Rock

 Originally published in Macon Magazine.

 In 1996, Kirsten and Kirk partnered with Bill Lucado to purchase 2305 Vineville Avenue, a smaller Tudor next door, and named it the “House of Music,” using the space as both a rental and a workhorse (and receiving an award from the Macon Heritage Foundation for their renovations).
 The House of Music served partly as the fulfillment center for Kid Glove Enterprises, where ABB merchandise was boxed and shipped.
-Artist Johnny “Mo” Mollica lived there as their first renter and ran his t-shirt design shop, beginning a friendship with the Wests that carries on to this day.
+Artist Johnny “Mo” Mollica lived there as their first renter and ran his t-shirt design shop, enjoying a friendship started on the ABB road with Kirk and enduring with the Wests to this day.

 The renovation work on the Big House was grueling and budget-battering, and it seemed endless, but those improvements mattered.
-Alongside the sawing and stream of visitors, there were whispers — signs, shadows, and stories that reminded Kirsten and Kirk they had stepped into something larger than themselves.
+Alongside the sawing and stream of visitors, there were whispers and signs that reminded Kirsten and Kirk they had stepped into something larger than themselves.

 From posters on the walls to instruments under glass, the Big House tells the Allman Brothers’ story in vivid detail.
 What began with Kirk West’s collection grew into a full museum — and the fact that fans can walk these rooms today owes much to Kirsten West’s vision and determination.